A Practical Guide to Risk Management

 Overdeliver: Build a Business for a Lifetime Playing the Long Game in Direct Response Marketing

-Written by a superb marketing mind, the book covers the key elements of direct response marketing – the list, the creative and the offer.
-The information is useful and extensible to online, offline or multichannel marketing approaches.
+The book covers the key elements of direct response marketing written by a superb marketing mind – the list, the creative, and the offer.
+The information is useful and extensible to online, offline, or multichannel marketing approaches.
 Woven between the marketing elements are useful business and life tidbits that make the book deeper and more enjoyable than the typical marketing book.
 Good read.

 Persuasion: Psychology of Selling – Secret Techniques To Close The Deal Every Time